 A non-alcoholic Piña Colada is a great summer drink for the whole family.
 It's rich, sweet, fruity, and delightfully creamy.
 I am sure you will want to drink more than just one. -Same applies to the regular recipe.

-If you want a proper take on the original Piña Colada, you've come to the right place.
+So, if you want a proper take on the original Pina Colada, you've come to the right place.
 We'll treat this alcohol-free drink with the same love and respect as the alcoholic version.